grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ### Discovery customizations

-These fields in the Helm chart's values affect how metric targets are discovered.
-Typically, you'll make changes here if the Grafana Agent is not detecting the target.
+These fields affect how metric targets are discovered.
+Typically, you'll make changes to these values if the Grafana Agent is not detecting the target.

 * `metrics.<source>.extraRelabelingRules` - These rules are used to filter from all nodes, services, endpoints, or pods on the cluster to a specific one that has the metrics.
 They're used to populate the rules section of a